faastjs/faast.js/docs/12-errors.md

 ---
 id: errors
-title: Commonly seen errors
+hide_title: true
 ---

 # Errors seen while developing

-A catalogue of common testsuite failure error messages and their root causes.
+A catalogue of common error messages and their root causes.
+Some of these errors are specific to the faast.js testsuite, but other errors may be encountered by users.

-## Failure in AWS basic calls with packageJson
+## [testsuite] Failure in AWS basic calls with packageJson

 Error message: